MilkMGN/SanctumWeb/README.md

   *Steps required to install project and how to get the development environment running:*

-  go through the html and make sure the links are yours, and replace images with your own.
+  Go through the html and make sure the links are yours, and replace images with your own.

   ## Usage